-Requests for continuing education time must be made at least two weeks in advance of the course on forms approved by the Director of Health and Social Services, or the Director's designee, and a copy of the course brochure must accompany the request.
+Requests for continuing education time must be made at least two weeks in advance of the course on forms approved by the Director of Health and Social Services and a copy of the course brochure must accompany the request.
 Requests will not be unreasonably denied.
-The maximum, annual or license cycle specified above are not cumulative.
-The time off to attend continuing education must be claimed to personal leave until documentation of attendance is received.
-Mileage will be paid for attendance at continuing education classes.